QQrun/caffeeDate/Pods/FBSDKLoginKit/README.md

   regarding such collection, use, and disclosure (including, at a minimum, through your privacy policy).
 You further agree that you will not share information with us about children under the age of 13.
 - You agree to comply with all applicable laws and regulations and also agree to our Terms
-  <https://www.facebook.com/policies/>, including our Platform Policies <https://developers.facebook.com/policy/>.and
+  <https://www.facebook.com/policies/>, including our Platform Policies <https://developers.facebook.com/policy/> and
   Advertising Guidelines, as applicable <https://www.facebook.com/ad_guidelines.php>.

 By using the Facebook SDK for iOS you agree to these terms.